What to Look for When Buying A Used Car

 - Oil change

-Your car needs regular oil change to make the engine last long.
-You can have it changed in every three months or six months if you own a brand-new car.
+Your car needs regular oil change to make the engine last longer.
+You can have it changed in every three months or six months if you own a brand-new car depending on your mileage.
+Ask your mechanic what they advise for the timing of the oil change.

 - Tune up

-Replace the spark plug, fuel filter, air filter and emission control filters regularly.
-If a mechanic replaces the spark plugs, he has to check the ignition wires, rotor and cap if the car still has them.
+Replace the spark plugs, fuel filter, air filter and emission control filters regularly as advised by your mechanic or someone who is knowledgeable.
+If a mechanic replaces the spark plugs, he has to check the ignition wires, rotor and cap if the car has them in the ignition system.
+Some cars do not use rotor caps.

-You can wax your car at least twice a year to make it look good and shine.
+You may wax your car at least twice a year to make it look good and shine which also maintains your paintwork in good condition.

 - Check under the hood